 Features of adrenal hyperplasia may be present 9 and the presence of any adrenal tumor should be sought 10.

-Testicular masses may be identified representing testicular adrenal rest tumors (most but not all males 9).
+Testicular masses may be identified representing testicular adrenal rest tumors (most but not all males with adrenal hyperplasia 9).

 Enlarged loops of adrenal gland or "cerebriform pattern" is highly specific 3.

 Management relies on replacing the deficient glucocorticoid, mineralocorticoid, and/or sex steroid as well as antihypertensive treatment 8.